unsw-cse-comp99-3900/capstone-project-3900w09bscoutsregiment/backend-docs.md

 Once all the words have been scanned, the method picks the category with the highest count, or first in case of a tie, to be the final output category.

-## `analyseCourse` method
+## `analyseCourses` method

-The `analyseCourse` method takes a list of courses and their details, and reformats them into a new object, that contains the analysis data for each course and the details for each category.
+The `analyseCourses` method takes a list of courses and their details, and reformats them into a new object, that contains the analysis data for each course and the details for each category.